laravel/docs/packages.md

         ]);
     }

-Now, when users of your package execute Laravel's `vendor:publish` Artisan command, your translation package's will be copied to the specified location.
+Now, when users of your package execute Laravel's `vendor:publish` Artisan command, your package's translations will be published to the specified location.

 <a name="configuration"></a>
 ### Configuration